-Figure 3-1: Summary description of the wet season water quality products.
+Figure 3-2 Summary description of the wet season water quality products.

 TropWATER was funded by the Authority to collect information on the movement of flood plumes across inshore waters of the Reef and to quantify the exposure of Reef ecosystems to flood plumes and resuspension events, as well as to land-sourced pollutants carried by the flood plumes, using satellite imagery.
 To detect, map and characterise river flood plumes, ocean colour remote sensors can use differences in water colour properties between plumes and ambient marine waters.
 The optical signature and colour signature of a surface water body is related to the optical active constituents of the water, including the presence and combination of Chl-a, CDOM and TSS.
-Coastal water bodies, including resuspended sediments and flood river plumes of the Reef during the wet season are mapped using daily MODIS true colour images and a semi-automated classification technique clustering bodies with homogeneous surface water colour (Álvarez-Romero et al. 2013).
-The term "wet season waters" refers to flood river plumes and sediment resuspension occurring in the GBR during the austral wet season.
+Coastal water bodies, including resuspended sediments and flood river plumes of the Reef during the wet season are mapped using daily MODIS (2002-2020) or Sentinel-3 OLCI (from 2020) imagery and two different colour classification techniques clustering water bodies into wet season water types with homogeneous surface water colour.